loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 This scenario guides you through the steps in roughly 30 minutes.
 By the end of the session, you'll know how to:

 *   Create and deploy an API from within IBM Developer for z Systems™.
-*   Associate and map an API to a service representation of a CICS application, no code required.
+*   Associate and map an API to a service representation of a IMS application, no code required.
 *   Test an API by using the built-in Swagger UI.

 No previous knowledge of IMS, z/OS Connect EE, or API design is needed, but some awareness of API terminology might help.

-Please wait a moment while your development environment loads (this takes about 20 seconds).
+Please wait a moment while your development environment loads (this takes a minute or so).

 1. [Creating the API Project](#createapi_project)
     Create an API project that will contain your API and service mapping.